jamescosborn/productivity-czar/README.md

 ### Databases
-Being able to manage databases is going to be vital to my future as a back-end developer, both for working for my future employer and for any independent projects I decide to take on.
-It's important that I know the fundamentals of several different databases and their languages, in order to compare/contrast their usefulness and use the right one for the right project, and to become a developer with a diverse skillset.
+Being able to manage databases is going to be vital as a back-end developer, both for future employment and for any independent projects I decide to take on.
+It's important that I know the fundamentals of several different databases languages, in order to compare/contrast their usefulness for projects and to become a developer with a diverse skillset.

 * Firebase
 * SQL

 ### Coding with New Languages
-Now that I've learned the basics of a few different languages, I feel I'm ready to branch out and start to learn another language.
+Now that I've learned the basics of a few different languages, I feel I'm ready to branch out and learn another language.
 Ruby and Python have interested me.
 I should compare and contrast the two further to decide which one I might want to learn next.

-Additionally, I want to keep reviewing and expanding on languages I've learned in the past, to keep those skills sharp and up to date.

 * Ruby
 * Python